-Elected to the board from January 2016 and was elected Vice-Chair in January 2017
+Member of the board from January 2016 and Vice-Chair since January 2017

 Chris Tooley is from New Zealand/Aotearoa and is indigenous Māori (Ngāti Kahungunu).
 He holds a PhD from the University of Cambridge and is a Gates Scholar.
 He researches on the topic of self-determination and has published on struggles in New Zealand, Québec and Palestine and was a section-editor for the Cambridge Review of International Affairs and the managing-editor of the International Indigenous AlterNative Journal.
 He is also a graduate of the international development program at the United Nations University.

 Chris was the Chief Advisor for the Minister of Māori Affairs in New Zealand’s Parliament (2009-2014), developing a number of Māori/Indigenous policies and strategies, including negotiating the governments change in position on the UNDRIP, endorsed in 2010.
 He is currently a consultant across a range of government, public sector and Māori entities and sits on the Academic Board of Te Wānanga o Aotearoa, an indigenous-university in New Zealand.

 Thomas Trier Hansen has a law degree from Copenhagen University and is a practicing lawyer in his company “Advokatfirmaet Trier Law” that he founded in the beginning of 2018.

 Previously, he has worked as a consultant in many countries and he has held leading positions in Nordic Law Group, the Danish Institute for Human Rights, the Danish Judiciary, including as the head of the Court of Greenland, just to mention a few.
 He is also member of the Danish Refugee Appeal Board since 2013 and a founding member of the Board of the Institution for Legal Aid in Greenland (IKIU).